Chion82/native-base-web/README.md

 Migrate from NativeBase projects
 --------------------------------
-It is possible to migrate your [NativeBase](http://nativebase.io/) project to a NativeBase-web without changing lots of your code.
+It is probable to migrate your [NativeBase](http://nativebase.io/) project to a NativeBase-web without changing lots of your code.

 *WIP*